 Theatre credits include producing the world premiere of Ernest’s newest play POLITICAL SUICIDE, in New Hampshire, and directing Bebe Neuwirth and Matthew Modine in the first reading of Charles Evered’s play ADOPT A SAILOR, at NYC’s Manhattan Theatre Club.
 Other credits include directing FIDDLER ON THE ROOF and THE WIZARD OF OZ at the Palace Theater in New Hampshire, POSTCARDS FROM WORLD WAR I at the Lyric Stage in Boston and HIGH SCHOOL VOICES for BBA in NYC.

 Recent screen acting credits include the roles of Bryan Taney and Mayor Mooch in the feature films TIME AND CHARGES and HEAVENLY ANGLE, respectively.
 Recent stage work includes Bill Ray, the dentist, in the first production of ON GOLDEN POND directed by the author.
-Last year Morgan was selected in the editor’s pick list in Imagine Magazine (March 2013, pages 20-31) “Talented New England Actors.”
+In 2013, Morgan was selected in the editor’s pick list in Imagine Magazine (March 2013, pages 20-31) “Talented New England Actors.”

 Morgan has designed and installed training programs and held administrative, teaching, and consultant positions in the arts at the University of Connecticut, Whitman College, Plymouth State University, St. Paul’s School, New Hampton School, St. Martin’s School and New Open Group in Chongqing, China, among others.
 He was founding Artistic Director of Performance PLUS, a New England performing arts training conservatory that served professional artists and students in the creation of original work from nine countries and 22 states.